-St. John's congregation was established in 1880 y the settlers of New Decatur, but the current structure wasn't built until 1893.
-Originally facing North, the church was physically turned around to face east.
-Saint John's was modeled after Gothic English Parish Churches and is the only true thic church in Decatur.

-21. The Tabernacle 35 Tabernacle Road, Hartselle, AL 35640

-Nothing more than cedar tree logs holding up a roof to cover pews, The Tabernacle has been the home of the Hartselle Camp Meeting since the late 1800s.
+St. John's parish was established in 1890 by the settlers of New Decatur, and the current structur was constructed in 1893.
+Originally facing North-South, the church was turned in 1940 to face West-East.
+St. John's was modeled after Gothic English parish churches and is the only true Gothic church in Decatur.
+21. The Tabernacle 35 Tabernacle Road, Hartselle, AL 35640 Nothing more than cedar tree logs holding up a roof to cover pews, The Tabernacle has been the home of the Hartselle Camp Meeting since the late 1800s.
 It and other camp meetings can trace their heritage in part to the holiness movement of the 19th century.